-During the past 12 months, several retailers have launched new scan & go pilots.
+Over the past couple years, several retailers have launched new scan & go pilots.
 Some are even calling this tired technology autonomous checkout, comparing it to systems from Amazon Go.
 But scan & go and autonomous checkout really have little in common.
 Here’s how the two tech-powered checkout processes differ.